 These databases contain both scholarly and popular articles on business related topics.

 These databases contain scholarly and professional literature on a wide variety of education topics.

-Use these databases to search for scholarly and professional information on a variety of science and science-related topics.
+Use these databases to search for scholarly and professional information on a variety of science-related topics.